Rage-Gaming/Website/Readme.txt

-This website has been devloped by Rage Gaming if you want any inquiry you contact me on instagram https://www.instagram.com/chaos_rage_/
+This website has been devloped by Rage Gaming if you need any inquiry you can contact me on instagram https://www.instagram.com/chaos_rage_/

 If you like me then you can also support me in YouTube